 Overall, this might not be the lightest camping hammock you’ll find.
 If you are a side sleeper or stomach sleeper and are looking for a more comfortable hammocking experience, the extra weight from the spreader bars is well worth a good night’s sleep.

-Things to Consider Before Buying a Camping Hammock
+Things to Consider Before Buying The Best Camping Hammocks

 Hammocks are a relatively versatile piece of outdoor gear.
 You can use them for backyard hangs, beach days, and even extended backpacking trips.
 So, how exactly should you narrow down all of your options?